-Theme 1 [impacts on St John's Cathedral and grounds] Theme 4 [St John's Hall] Theme 6 [impacts on public open space] Theme 11 [Relationship to Planning Instruments / Processes] Theme 1 [Impacts on St John's Cathedral and grounds] Theme 6 [Impacts on public open space] Theme 11 [Relationship to Planning Instruments / Processes] Theme 1 [Impacts on St John's Cathedral and grounds] Theme 4 [St John's Hall] Submitter acknowledges that whilst these sites are within private ownership, there is a civic responsibility to ensure any development also has the community and the city's civic life a priority.
+Theme 1 [Impacts on St John's Cathedral and grounds] Theme 4 [St John's Hall] Theme 6 [Impacts on public open space] Theme 11 [Relationship to Planning Instruments / Processes] Theme 1 [Impacts on St John's Cathedral and grounds] Theme 6 [Impacts on public open space] Theme 11 [Relationship to Planning Instruments / Processes] Theme 1 [Impacts on St John's Cathedral and grounds] Theme 4 [St John's Hall] Submitter acknowledges that whilst these sites are within private ownership, there is a civic responsibility to ensure any development also has the community and the city's civic life a priority.
 Submitter notes that the proposal is inconsistent with Parramatta's Local Environment Plan and Development Control Plan, as: The development does not comply with the height of buildings control set at 18-24 metres on the site, in accordance with the CBD Planning Proposal.
-The development is inconsistent with the DDCP's objective to generate towers of slender proportions.
 The development is inconsistent with mitigating the potential adverse effects that buildings may have on a public domain.
-The development proposes a change to the Environmental Heritage list by seeking to delist and demolish St John's Parish Hall.
+The development will result in significant overshadowing to areas identified as Sun Access Protection Surfaces.
+The development proposes a change to the Environmental Heritage list by seeking to delist and development proposes a change to the Environmental the pedestrian oriented Centenary Square and will impose an overbearing backdrop to St John's Cathedral.
 The development will result in buildings that dominate the pedestrian oriented Centenary Square and will impose an overbearing backdrop to St John's Cathedral.
 The development will reduce the useability of Centenary Square due to increased overshadowing and the loss of a community meeting place.
-Submitter strongly objects to the proposal for the following reasons: Object Submitter opposes the proposed height of the towers and their proximity to the historic Cathedral.
+Submitter strongly objects to the proposal for the following reasons: The development does not comply with the height of buildings control set at 18-24 metres on the site.
+The development is inconsistent with the DDCP's objective to develop towers of slender proportions.
+The development will result in significant overshadowing to areas identified as Sun Access Protection Surfaces, including Centenary Square, Parramatta Square and Town Hall.
+The development proposes a change to the Environmental Heritage list by seeking to delist and demolish St. John's Parish Hall, which has important relevance to the history of the site.
+The development will result in buildings that dominate the pedestrian oriented Centenary Square and will impose an overbearing backdrop to St. John's Cathedral.
+The development will reduce the useability of Centenary Square due to increased overshadowing and the loss of a community meeting place.
+Object Submitter opposes the proposed height of the towers and their proximity to the historic Cathedral.
 Submitter considers that the development exemplifies developer greed and lack of respect for heritage buildings.
 Submitter raises concerns that the proposal will ruin the ambience and human scale of the square and overshadow open areas.
 Object Submitter considers that the proposed development reduces the community value of Centenary Square.
 Submitter considers that development should be sympathetic to the history of the area and that significant sites should not be overshadowed or obliterated.
-Submitter from Shirley Road, Roseville Submission Number 115 Submitter from Plunkett Street, Drummoyne Submission Number 117 Submitter from Adelaide Street, Meadowbank Submission Number 118 27.
+Submitter from Shirley Road, Roseville Submission Number 115 Submitter from Plunkett Street, Drunmoyne Submission Number 117 Submitter from Adelaide Street, Meadowbank Submission Number 118 27.
 28. 29.